Ad-Dra/RNA_3Dto2D/README.md

 ### -o (--outputFormat)

-allows to filter in the output the type of interaction that you want to annotate  ("bpseq" or "aas") if this is omitted the output format is set to bpseq, for example
+with this option you can decide the output format, write after -o all the formats that you wish to be outputted separeted by comma ("bpseq", "aas" or for arc diagram "png", "tkz") if this is omitted the output format is set to bpseq, example of output formats:

 ```
-python NA_pairwise_interactions.py -p <pdb_id> -o aas
+python NA_pairwise_interactions.py -p <pdb_id> -o aas,tkz
 ```

+this will produce txt for both aas and tkz files

 ### -a

-this is a boolean flag, if present all the bonds specified will be annotated into the same outputFile, in this case the output format is automatically set to "aas" (even if the flag -o bpseq) is present, for example
+The `-a` flag is a boolean option.
+When present, it annotates all the specified bonds in a single outputFile.
+In this case, the output format is automatically set to "aas" (even if the `-o bpseq` flag is present).

+Example usage:
 ```
 python NA_pairwise_interactions.py -p <pdb_id> -a
 ```

 ### -aa (--outputFormat)

-allows to filter in the output the type of interaction that you want to annotate  ("bpseq" or "aas") if this is omitted the output format is set to bpseq, for example
+The `-aa` is a boolean flag, when present it overrides the `-a` flag.
+When this flag is present the tool will produce 1 file for every bond type found + a file that contains every bond type.
+Also in this case, the output format is automatically set to "aas" (even if the `-o bpseq` flag is present).

 ```
 python NA_pairwise_interactions.py -p <pdb_id> -aa